On the approximation capability of GNNs in node classification/regression tasks: Proof of Theorems and

 \section{Appendix}

-\section{Proof of Theorems \ref{equiv_theo1}, \ref{equiv_fin}, \ref{diam} and \ref{WL_conv}}
+\section{Proof of Theorems \ref{equiv_theo1} and \ref{equiv_fin}}

-Since both the unfolding equivalence and the WL--equivalence have been defined using a recursive definition localized on the nodes, it is natural to investigate the possible connections between these two equivalence relations.
-Indeed, in the following, we show that they are equivalent, namely they define the same relationship between nodes.
-To this aim, we start by proving Theorem~\ref{diam}.
+Since both unfolding equivalence and color equivalence have been described using a node-localized recursive definition, it is natural to investigate the possible connections between these two equivalence relations.
+Indeed, in the following, we show that they are equivalent on a domain of graphs with node features, i.e. that define the same relationship between nodes.